Maintaining a healthy diet during pregnancy is very important.

-Bottom Line: Whole grains are packed with fiber, vitamins and plant compounds.
-They are also rich in B-vitamins, fiber and magnesium, all of which pregnant women need.
+Summary Whole grains are packed with fiber, vitamins and plant compounds.
+They’re also rich in B vitamins, fiber and magnesium — all of which pregnant women need.

-They are also high in fiber, B-vitamins (especially folate), vitamin K, potassium, copper, vitamin E and vitamin C.
+They’re also high in fiber, B vitamins (especially folate), vitamin K, potassium, copper, vitamin E and vitamin C.

 Because of their high content of healthy fats, folate and potassium, avocados are a great choice for pregnant women.

-The healthy fats help build the skin, brain and tissues of the fetus, and folate may help prevent neural tube defects (56).
+The healthy fats help build the skin, brain and tissues of your fetus, and folate may help prevent neural tube defects (56).

-Bottom Line: Avocados contain high amounts of monounsaturated fatty acids, fiber, folate and potassium.
-They may help improve fetal health and relieve the leg cramps that are common in pregnant women.
+Summary Avocados contain high amounts of monounsaturated fatty acids, fiber, folate and potassium.
+They may help improve fetal health and relieve leg cramps that are common in pregnant women.

 Dried fruit is generally high in calories, fiber and various vitamins and minerals.

 One piece of dried fruit contains the same amount of nutrients as fresh fruit, just without all the water and in a much smaller form.